my story in fifty-something flashes

 For two boys with sticks for swords, the forest is a spiritual place.

-The guitar is now my familiar.
-Music is my dreamscape.
+A guitar is my familiar.

 “Imagine goosebumps are your spirit trying to break out and drag you back home.”

 “Son, I know we have different ways of seeing things.
 I’ll never understand all the choices you make.”
-This is a shitty pizza.
+This is shitty pizza.

 Maybe going nowhere isn’t so bad.

-Take me back to the unlit alleyway.
+Take me back to the unlit alley.

-“How’d you get here?” asked the demon.
+“How’d you get here?” asked the demon, surprised.

+Dodge the live-in res-admins, I woke up each day by and hour-forty-five after the time when the two-hour parking clock started ticking to shuffle my car around.
 “Do you have a car this weekend?
-Looking for a ride to the south-side.”
-A pinch of social clout is a nice supplement to my teal-blue escape hatchback—even though I hate this prick.
+Can you give us a ride to the south-side?”
+A pinch of social clout is a nice window dressing for my ugly teal-blue hatchback even though I still hate this prick.

-The saleswoman says to me, “hun, this is a ring for anniversary celebrations.”
+The saleswoman says to me, “hun, this is a ring for anniversary celebrations,” but I tear up and tell her, “that’s okay, it’s the one.”

 This isn’t working out.

-“The brown ale and a bourbon, please.”
+“The brown ale and a bourbon, please and thank you.”

 I know you expected it to happen, but its still got to be hard.
 I mean, your dad’s dead.”

 What’s your name?”
 “Dustin.”
-“Ah you were just ‘cryer at bar three.’
-We figured it was something exotic like Noah.”
+“We figured it was something exotic like Noah.”

 “He asked, ‘lemme get your artist’s name and number, I got a mural for him’ so I gave him your number.”